nicsuzor/wikijuris/cyberlaw/privacy.markdown

 Unlike the Constitutions of many other liberal democracies, the Australian Constitution does not contain a right to privacy.
 Australia does not have a comprehensive Bill of Rights, either as part of the Constitution or as federal legislation.
 The ACT and Victoria do have legislated bills of rights enforceable against the territory- and state-level public agencies.

 At the international level, Australia is a signatory to the International Convention on Civil and Political Rights (ICCPR), which does protect the right to privacy, but the Convention rights are not directly enforceable in domestic Australian law.
-The Australian Government views the //Privacy Act 1988// (Cth) as implementing the ICCPR's right to privacy.
+The Australian Government views the _Privacy Act 1988_ (Cth) as implementing the ICCPR's right to privacy.
 However, this implementation does not include a strong human right to privacy which can invalidate conflicting legislation, as is the case in many other jurisdictions which recognise the right to privacy in their Constitutions or Bills of Rights.

 ### Common Law